DexterTaha/WRO-2024-FUTURE-ENGINEERS/README.md

 This repository provides information and knowledge regarding the ongoing progress, evolution, and development of our self-driving robot vehicle, which was created and coded by us, [Salmane Derdeb](https://github.com/salmane-derdeb) and [Taha TAIDI LAAMIRI](https://github.com/DexterTaha), as participants in the Future Engineers 2024 division of the World Robot Olympiad (WRO).

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.

 ## Content

 - `t-photos`: Contains 2 photos of the team, including an official one and a funny photo with all team members.